massimocandela/dataflux/README.md

 store.addModel(author);
 store.addModel(book);

-author.addRelation(book, "id", "authorId"); // Add an object relation between author.id and book.authorId
+// An object relation between author.id and book.authorId as follows author.addRelation(book, "id", "authorId");

+export default store;
 ```

 The store can be initialized with [various options](#configuration).
+You need only one store for the entire application, that's why you should declare it in its own file and import it in multiple places.

 The creation of a model requires at least a name and an url.
 GET, POST, PUT, and DELETE operations are going to be performed against the same url.
 [Models can be created with considerably more advanced options.](#models-creation)